dogtagpki/pki/CONTRIBUTING.md

 ## Report Issues

-We use Pagure issues to track public bugs.
-Report a bug by [opening a new issue](https://pagure.io/dogtagpki/new_issue); it's that easy!
+We use GitHub issues to track public bugs.
+Report a bug by [opening a new issue](https://github.com/dogtagpki/pki/issues/new/choose); it's that easy!

-**Note:** *We will be moving to Github Issues soon.
-All existing Pagure issues will be migrated.*

 ### Bug Reports